hankertrix/nerd_column.nvim/README.md

 end
 ```

-The `transform_colour_column` function receives the colour column as a
+The `transform_colour_column` function receives the colour column as an
-parameter which is either an integer or a list of integers, and should
+argument which is either an integer or a list of integers, and returns
-return the modified colour column, which can an integer, a string, a list
+the modified colour column, which is either an integer or a list of integers.
-of integers, or a list of strings.

-If you have colour columns in your configuration which are tables,
+If you have multiple colour columns in your configuration, i.e. a list of
-make sure you handle them in the `transform_colour_column` function,
+colour columns, make sure you handle them in the `transform_colour_column`
-like shown below, or you will break the plugin.
+function, like shown below, or you will break the plugin.

 ```lua
 ---@type NerdColumn.TransformColourColumn